Research on LNS

 Defourny I, Minetti A, Harczi G, Doyon S, Shepherd S, Tectonidis M, Bradol JH, Golden M. PLoS ONE 4(5): e5455.
 Doi:10.1371/journal.pone.0005455.

-- Use of lipid-based nutrient supplements by HIV-infected Malawian women during lactation has no effect on infant growth from 0 to 24 weeks. (abstract)
+- Use of lipid-based nutrient supplements by HIV-infected Malawian women during lactation has no effect on infant growth from 0 to 24 weeks. (abstract and free full-text)

 Flax VL, Bentley ME, Chasela CS, Kayira D, Hudgens MG, Knight RJ, Soko A, Jamieson DJ, van der Horst CM, Adair LS.
 J Nutr.
 2012 Jul;142(7):1350-6.